 This section explains how to optimize the device’s resources and battery life.
 It discusses device guidelines, such as those for energy-efficient devices, memory use and minimizing power consumption, and presubscription features that help you reduce traffic between your application and the LwM2M server.

 Device Management Client Lite is Arm’s solution for restricted Device Management devices, allowing you to fit your product into minimal resources.
-A low memory footprint is a key feature and this section explains how we achieve this.
+A low memory footprint is a key feature and the new documentation site explains how we achieve this.
 It introduces you to Device Management Client Lite’s features and the differences between Device Management Client and Client Lite.
-It also reviews security considerations and discusses memory figures.
+It also discusses memory figures.

 This section provides tutorials for connecting a number of devices to Device Management: devices running Mbed OS, PCs running Linux, and Raspberry PI 3 devices running Linux.
 It also provides information on connecting to Device Management with Device Management Client Lite.
 The section concludes by giving registration options for the tutorial, as well as advice about troubleshooting and debugging devices running Device Management Client.

 The tutorials in this section demonstrate how to use Device Management in end to end projects.

 The connected lights tutorial shows how to use Device Management to control LED lights in a home or office.